BudacaB/CS50x/Lecture6/Lecture6.md

     - tuple - sequence of immutable values
     - dict - collection of key/value pairs (abstraction of the C hash table)
     - set - collection of unique values

+---

+#### Regular Expressions

+- . any character
+- .* 0 or more characters
+- .+ one or more characters
+- ? optional
+- ^ start of input
+- $ end of input